AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 What is the difference between AI governance and AI policy?

 An AI policy is a document that sets rules for how your organisation uses AI.
-AI governance is the broader framework that includes policies, processes, risk assessments, oversight structures, and accountability mechanisms that ensure AI is used responsibly across the business.
+AI governance is the broader framework that includes policies, processes, technical controls, risk assessments, oversight structures, and accountability mechanisms that ensure AI is used responsibly across the entire business.

 What are the prerequisites for AI Governance?

 AI Governance requires an active Managed IT Services agreement with Epic IT.
-It is available to any MSA client regardless of cybersecurity tier.
-For businesses wanting to move to Managed AI or Custom AI Development (which add AI agents connected to your business systems), a minimum Bronze+ cybersecurity tier is also required.
+It is available to any MSA client.
+AI Governance includes technical enforcement controls from day one.
+For businesses deploying Managed AI or Custom AI Development, we recommend a solid cybersecurity baseline before AI agents are connected to business systems.

 Do small businesses need AI governance?

 Yes.
 Any business using AI tools — including Microsoft Copilot, ChatGPT, or automated decision-making systems — should have governance in place.
-The scope scales with the size and risk profile of the business, but the fundamentals apply to organisations of all sizes.
+The scope scales with the size and risk profile of the business, but the fundamentals apply to all.
+In our discovery audits, 40–60% of knowledge workers at Perth SMBs are already using consumer AI tools for work tasks without any organisational oversight.

 How does AI governance relate to cybersecurity?

 AI governance and cybersecurity overlap significantly.
-AI systems process sensitive data, so data protection controls, access management, and incident response processes all need to account for AI-specific risks.
-A managed IT provider can help integrate AI governance into your existing security framework.
+AI systems process sensitive data, so data protection controls, access management, and incident response all need to account for AI-specific risks.
+For most businesses, AI governance is best implemented as an extension of their existing Microsoft 365 security infrastructure rather than a separate programme.

 What should an AI governance framework include?